 Physical tiredness and exhaustion also add to the loss of sex drive.

-For converting “not tonight honey, I am drained” to “let’s make love baby,” you shall introduce exercise, meditation, and adequate rest before adult playtime.
+For converting “Not tonight honey, I am drained” to “Let’s make love baby,” you shall introduce exercise, meditation such as Cenforce 100, and adequate rest before adult playtime.

 Psychological factors are as dangerous as physical factors when it comes to affecting the libido.